 - Online Engagement – Expand the use of the web as a communication tool, within and outside of ITS, to more fully engage ITS staff, campus partners, and the broader University community.

-Kevin Boyd serves as the Interim Associate Vice President for Information Technology and Chief Information Officer at the University of Chicago.
+Kevin Boyd serves as the associate vice president and chief information officer (CIO) at the University of Chicago.
 For the last six years, he has been the Executive Director and Chief Information Officer for the University of Chicago Booth School of Business.
-As Interim CIO, a core part of Kevin’s role is overseeing Information Technology Services, the University’s largest single IT operation.
+As CIO, a core part of Kevin’s role is overseeing Information Technology Services, the University’s largest single IT operation.
 ITS is responsible for the planning and operations of many of UChicago’s largest and most widely utilized IT systems and services.
 Leading the various units of IT Services are the members of the ITS senior leadership team.
 Together with the CIO, the ITS senior leadership team supports the more than 250 talented and hard-working staff members who, as a part of ITS, endeavor every day to meet and exceed the expectations of the University.

 Our Core Values